-I decided to embrace my grey last Autumn, (I’d been on the turn since the day I got married, in 1997.
+I decided to embrace my grey last Autumn.
+I’d been on the turn since the day I got married, in 1997.
 Coincidence?
-I think not), and I don’t think a single person has demonstrated a different attitude towards me as a result, since.
+I think not.
+Genuinely, I don’t think a single person has demonstrated a different attitude towards me as a result of the colour change.
 Why oh why, are we still mesmerised by the notion that changing your hair from brunette/blonde/red and every shade in between to grey, will result in you somehow appearing 20 years older overnight?
 I lost count of the number of people who said it to me when I mentioned I was going the whole hog grey.
 It’s only a psychological connection with your granny, nothing more.
 Unless the dye you were using contained formaldehyde, and through your hair cuticles was seeping into your blood stream and pickling you from the inside out; your face (maybe surprisingly), remains the same.
 If you are possessing of grey wiry hair now, then before you made the change, you had dyed wiry hair.
 Allowing your grey to show also doesn’t change the texture instantaneously.

 OK yes, accepting that you are getting older is a complete steaming heap of sh*t, I don’t deny that for one minute, but that’s got nothing to do with my hair colour.
-It’s got everything to do with the fact that hangovers last for three months, two days and thirty-two minutes and my body doesn’t work as well as it did when I was in my twenties – read; less bendy, and it’s a bitch (but don’t let’s forget my hair was greying then).….
+It’s got everything to do with the fact that hangovers last for three months, two days and thirty-two minutes and my body doesn’t work as well as it did when I was in my twenties – read; less bendy.
+And it’s true, that is a little bitch (but don’t let’s forget my hair was greying then).….
 But more than that, it’s the realisation that there are fewer years ahead than there were before, to enjoy life.
-I’VE STILL GOT SO MUCH TO DO AND SO MUCH TO SEE. *breathes into paper bag to regain composure.
+I’VE STILL GOT SO MUCH TO DO AND SO MUCH TO SEE. *breathes rapidly into paper bag.

 Wrinkles over Botox and fillers.
 Not necessarily.
 If you want to look the best version of yourself at whatever age, why not?
 Look at the glorious Carmen Dell‘Orefice (born in 1931), who once said, “If your ceiling was falling down, wouldn’t you fix it?
 I apply the same principle to myself.”
-Damn that woman could teach us all a thing or two about embracing the ageing process.
+Damn that woman could teach us all a thing or two about embracing the ageing process – in whatever way you want to.
 And whatever is ‘style over fashion’?
 Are you saying fashion is not stylish?
-I think Mr Dolce or Gabbana or Ms Westwood or Iris Apfel might have something to say about that.
+I think Mr Dolce/Gabbana or Ms Westwood or Iris Apfel might have something to say about that.

 The author of the piece in the Guardian is a mere seven years older than me, but her piece is like listening to my mum.
 All power to your elbow Alyson, you’ve a book on the subject, Style Forever: the grown-up guide to looking fabulous, and a hugely successful blog but I feel very strongly that what you’re saying is more suited to someone of seventy-one not fifty-one and for that reason, I’m out.